abo-junghichi/stage0risc/README.md

 later of the two problems is avoidable.
 [mbb]: https://codeberg.org/StefanK/MinimalBinaryBoot

-But this project takes another approach to solve both of problems - divide the blob of the compiler into some programs, then, pass the output of a program to another program as its input.
+But this project takes another approach to solve both of the problems - divide the blob of the compiler into some programs, then, pass the output of a program to another program as its input.
 This makes inspecting more easy.
 Each divided blob is small,
-intermediate output of each of them is visible, and, all of them are compiled from source code written in decent language.
+intermediate output of each of them is visible, and, all of them are compiled from source code written in a decent language.

 ## Passes of the first stage compiler
 ### linemacro
 This pass reads definitions
-which is constructed from a pair of string and key-word, and converts each key-word to corresponding string.
+each of which is constructed from a pair of a string and a key-word, and converts each key-word to corresponding string.
 This pass enables implementing mnemonics, and, definitions without key-word are used as comments.